relector-tuxnix/meg4/docs/floppy.md

 |      4 |     1 | overlay index (valid values 0 - 255)                   |
 |      5 |     x | overlay data                                           |

-Overlays are very similar to `MEG4_CHUNK_DATA`, but programs can load them to arbitrary positions dynamically in run-time.
+Overlays are very similar to `MEG4_CHUNK_DATA`, but programs can load them to arbitrary positions dynamically in run-time using the `memload` function.